hjdhjd/homebridge-unifi-protect/docs/MQTT.md

 | Topic                   | Message Expected
 |-------------------------|----------------------------------
+| `alarm/get`             | `true` will trigger a publish event of the current alarm state for a UniFi Protect sensor.
+| `ambientlight/get`      | `true` will trigger a publish event of the ambient light level, in lux, for a UniFi Protect sensor.
+| `contact/get`           | `true` will trigger a publish event of the current contact state for a UniFi Protect sensor.
+Note: UniFi Protect will set this state differently depending on the placement type you select in the Protect app or the Protect webUI.
+| `humidity/get`          | `true` will trigger a publish event of the humidity level, as a percentage, for a UniFi Protect sensor.
+| `leak/get`              | `true` will trigger a publish event of the current leak sensor state for a UniFi Protect sensor.
 | `liveviews/get`         | `true` will request that the plugin publish the current state of all liveviews to the `liveviews` topic.
 | `liveviews/set `        | A JSON-compatible array in the format `[{"name": "view1", "state": true }, ...]` This will activate or deactivate one of more liveviews, depending on the respective state.
 |                         |